-Click the Find button, and within a few seconds just the photos that have been tagged with the keyword Packard, that are 5-star rated, and were taken with that particular make and model of camera will appear in the Content panel (as shown here).
-To search for something else, click the New Search button in the top right of the Content panel.
-To clear this advanced search, click the little X button at the top right of the Content panel.
+Click the Find button, and within a few seconds just the photos that have been tagged with the keyword Blue Angels, that are 5-star rated, and were taken with that particular make and model of camera will appear in the Content panel (as shown here, where I switched to the Metadata panel, so we can see more photo info).
+To search for something else, click the New Search icon (the magnifying glass) in the top right of the Content panel.
+To clear this advanced search, click the little X icon to its right.